 We hold a meeting of stockholders annually.
-This year's meeting will be held on May 19, 2015.
-There will be several items of business that must be voted on by our stockholders at the meeting, and our Board of Directors is seeking your proxy to vote on these items.
+This year's meeting will be held on May 24, 2016.
+There will be several items of business that must be voted on by our stockholders at the meeting, and our Board of Directors (which throughout this proxy statement we refer to as the "Board") is seeking your proxy to vote on these items.
 This proxy statement contains important information about Vishay Intertechnology, Inc. and the matters that will be voted on at the meeting.
 Please read these materials carefully so that you have the information you need to make informed decisions.
 Throughout this proxy statement, we will refer to ourselves as "Vishay Intertechnology, Inc.," "Vishay," "we," "our," or the "Company."